buildingblocs/2018/index.md

 ## Event

 The home.
 Where the heart of the event is; The fringe games, competition and prizes ceremony happens here, at NUS School of Computing!
+This year's Buildingblocs is also held in conjuction with "Python APAC 2018", making it a rare opportunity not to be missed.
 [More details &raquo;]({{ site.baseurl }}/event)

 ## Brought to you by